-, and lots of vitamins and minerals that make your morning flakes a smart choice are also what make them a great anytime snack.
+What's great: The same blend of complex carbs, calcium, and lots of vitamins and minerals that make your morning flakes a smart choice are also what make them a great anytime snack.

-) provides lots of calcium and protein, while crackers offer a satisfying crunch and lots of fiber
+What's great: Cheese (especially the hard kinds) provides lots of calcium and protein, while crackers offer a satisfying crunch and lots of fiber.

-Try reduced-sodium crackers or ones with reduced fat
+Snack tip: Try reduced-sodium crackers or ones with reduced fat.

 What's great: Lower in sodium than many cheeses with the same calcium punch, yogurt can be dressed up (toss in granola or dried fruit for a heartier snack), eaten plain, or used instead of sour cream for a lower-fat topping.

-Blend 1 cup of low-fat plain yogurt with ice, 1 cup cut-up fruit, and a splash of juice for an easy sweet tooth satisfier without an overload of sugar or artificial sweeteners
+What's great: Blend 1 cup of low-fat plain yogurt with ice, 1 cup cut-up fruit, and a splash of juice for an easy sweet tooth satisfier without an overload of sugar or artificial sweeteners.

-that they are, nuts also contain healthy amounts of unsaturated fat and fiber.
-Snack tip:
+Protein powerhouses that they are, nuts also contain healthy amounts of unsaturated fat and fiber.

-Craving something salty?
-Go for a handful of dry-roasted, lightly salted almonds
+Snack tip: Craving something salty?
+Go for a handful of dry-roasted, lightly salted almonds.

-Yes, they're full of protein and fat—but that's what makes eggs such a smart choice for nursing moms.
-(Choose a brand that's fortified with DHA
+What's great: Yes, they're full of protein and fat—but that's what makes eggs such a smart choice for nursing moms.
+(Choose a brand that's

-, that fatty acid good for babies'
+fortified with DHA, that fatty acid good for babies'

 What's great: Hummus is made from chickpeas (which provide a nice dose of protein and flavor) and tahini (a sesame paste rich in calcium).
 Add the pita and you have fiber, too.